texzone/tarteel.io/CONTRIBUTING.md

 Thank you for considering contributing to Tarteel.
 Here are step-by-step instructions.

-1. Press the "Fork" button at the top of the page, to create your own version of the Tarteel repo.
+1. Press the "Fork" button at the top of the page to create your own version of the Tarteel repo.
 1. Clone the forked repo to your machine.
 1. Create a new branch named using the convention `<username>/<issue>`
 1. Make and commit your changes.
 (Please include descriptive and clear commit messages).